ice4prince/Cmai/docs/source/quickstart.rst

 used in the model.
 What is of interest for most users are the ``Score`` and ``Rank``.
 The score is the direct output from the model, and a smaller score indicates better binding.
-To provide an easy interpretation of the predicted binding score, we compare this binding score to the predicted binding scores of a large population oif naturally occurring BCRs as background, and derived a metric called the percentile rank.
+To provide an easy interpretation of the predicted binding score, we compare this binding score to the predicted binding scores of a large population of naturally occurring BCRs as background, and derived a metric called the percentile rank.
 The exact steps of this procedure is as follows:

 1. First, the antibody is compared against ``min_size_background_bcr`` or 100 background BCRs.